dpplweb/dppl-content/_posts/christina/0408-01-01-genealogy.md

 Obituaries from Atlanta Constitution (1868-1922), Boston Globe (1872-1922), Chicago Defender (1921- 1975), Chicago Tribune (1852-1984), Los Angeles Times (1881-1984), New York Times (1851-1994) and Washington Post (1877-1950).

 **Local - Des Plaines**
+If you have ancestors who lived in Des Plaines, these resouces may help you find out more about them and link you to more family members.

 ### Des Plaines Memory
 Check out this fabulous collection of local newspapers, photographs, letters, postcards and more, all detailing Des Plaines' rich history.
 Join the many who have found their relatives in these images.
 In library only.